It's one of the worst situations imaginable: an armed person intent on causing harm enters a crowded space and starts attacking.

 "We're preparing our staff for all various contingencies that they may encounter, with the idea being their safety is of utmost and paramount concern," Winnipeg Chamber President Loren Remillard recently explained to Metro Winnipeg. "it's not overreacting or underreacting."

 To arrange a training session for your job site, contact Const.
-Brad Sparrow at 204-619-3772 or email@example.com.
+Andrea Lefort at 204-619-3772 or email@example.com.